Page last updated: 20 February 2026

 How many passengers does Paris Charles de Gaulle Airport serve each year?

-Approximately 70 million passengers travel through Paris Charles de Gaulle Airport (CDG) each year.
+Over 72 million passengers have traveled through Paris Charles de Gaulle Airport in recent years.

 How large is Paris Charles de Gaulle Airport?

-Paris Charles de Gaulle Airport spans approximately 3,238 hectares (32.38 square kilometers) in Île-de-France and is Europe’s largest airport by land area.
+Roissy Airport (CDG) spans approximately 3,238 hectares (32.38 square kilometers) in Île-de-France and is the European Union’s largest airport by land area.

 - Runways: 4 parallel runways operating 24/7, with capacity for up to 115 movements per hour